goedel-gang/lsystems/README.md

 gradually, giving a nice "drawing" effect, rather than blocking for several frames.

+Even though I say so myself, the colouring effects are really cool.
+Not only are they all rainbow coloured, but the rainbow is extrapolated from the reproduction rules of each L-system automatically.
+Basically, when you're only interested in symbol count, you can use a linear transition matrix and exponentiation by squaring to calculate the count of each symbol at the `n`th iteration in `log(n)` time.
+This is a totally unnecessary but nevertheless awesome optimisation to be able to make.

 The version used to generate [this video](https://youtu.be/lcpQZpO5YEc) is at the [video tag](https://github.com/goedel-gang/lsystems/tree/video).